Rocky is a C++ SDK for rendering maps and globes.

 That will download and build all the dependencies (takes a while) and generate your CMake project and Visual Studio solution file.

-as well, or you can install the dependencies using your favorite package manager (like apt
+If you would rather not use vcpkg, you can build and install the dependencies yourself, or use your favorite package manager (like apt

 Thanks to these excellent open source projects!